Eva Longoria Stuns In A Plunging Swimsuit At 44, Just 10 Months After Giving Birth

 The cute picture showed Eva smiling for the camera as she held on to her baby boy – who was born back in June – while relaxing on a sun lounger.

-But this isn’t the first time Longoria has showed off her post-baby body to the world.
+But this isn’t the first time Longoria has shown off her post-baby body to the world.

-The Inquisitr reported earlier this week that the body confident star took to Instagram to share a snap of herself in a skimpy red bikini.
+The Inquisitr reported earlier this week that the body-confident star took to Instagram to share a snap of herself in a skimpy red bikini.

 Prior to that, back in February, The Inquisitr shared photos of the actress rocking a strapless swimsuit as she enjoyed some outdoor time eight months after giving birth to her first child.